Are you looking for paint colors that match well with blonde wood that has lighter color?

 It is also an excellent technique to ensure that your kitchen seems warm and inviting.

-If you like the off-white buttery look and need something a little more hearty to combine with the blonde wood, beige is recommended.
+Beige is recommended if you like the off-white buttery look and need something a little more hearty to combine with the blonde wood.

 Beige is a real neutral with a warm undertone that works nicely with yellow undertoned wood becoming a hue that may assist your cabinetry blend easily to the wall.